FlyONSPEED.org Reduce Loss of Control Risk

 8. Select HUD program to use (test with sample HUD Data)

-HUD OnSpeed Project Discussion
+HUD/HMD OnSpeed Project Discussion

-Our OnSpeed HUD project continues to make progress.
+Our FlyOnSpeed HUD project continues to make progress.
 We have several flying systems and continue to add new system interfaces.
-All Software Interfaces work well (but not all EFIS systems publish the same serial data vis RS232).
-We currently recommend using a Raspberry PI 4B+ micro-processor to support improved Graphics processing and depending on the Screen design you select and your EFIS data throughput the system can process 15-30 frames/second which support 98% of most pilots expectations for a HUD using several streams of real time data.
-Many EFIS systems only publish external data at a max rate of 10 times/second anyway.
+All Software Interfaces work well (but not all EFIS systems publish the same serial data via RS232).
+We currently recommend using the new Raspberry PI 5 micro-processor to support its improved Graphics processing throughput providing 30+ frames/second (FPS).
+This HUD software supports multiple streams of real time aircraft data both wired and WIFI data.
 The included picture is the EpicOptix being tested with MGL EFIS data.

 Epic Optix also sells their own proprietary GDU (Graphics Display Unit) as shown in their Oshkosh brief attached below.
 This GDU has some advanced software development also using the Eagle 2 HUD but its display is not user changeable, and it currently will not display NAV information to include approach (Lateral/Vertical) guidance even though it can accept ARINC data from several IFR avionics systems.
 OnSpeed hopes we can work with Epic Optix to expand their GDU functionality to include this information.

-The inflight HUD picture below was taken in my RV8 using a special iPhone manual infinity focus mode.
+The inflight HUD pictures below were taken in my RV8 using a special iPhone manual infinity focus mode.
 And while it does show the HUD display it doesn't show the real HUD as seen by the pilot due to the difficulties in using an electronic camera and an electronic HUD projection that causes continuous horizontal lines to slowly move in a downward motion.
 Same as seen by the miniature video camera mounted on the HUD.
 None of this can been seen by the pilot.
 The pilot see's a very bright (totally sunlight readable) perfectly focused to infinity HUD graphics picture fully across the combining glass, and displayed with all the color graphics as it was designed.
 The selected colors are still subject to the background world as viewed through the HUD, so the HUD design must use Colors and Bold Fonts as needed to insure it can be seen in all expected environments.
 Additionally the EpicOptix HUD has a fully dimmable Night Mode as you would want from an aircraft quality avionics system.

-HUD Project FlyOnSpeed 2023 OSHKOSH Forum Brief
+HUD Project FlyOnSpeed 2024 Updated OSHKOSH Forum Brief (Brief Was Cancelled)

 HUD system Overview, Aircraft System Integration, and RV8 Install Details